ogrisel/my-linux-devbox/README.md

-# Vagrant / Salt to work with Python 2 and 3 ScipPy stack
+# Vagrant setup to work with Python 2 / 3 & SciPy

+Use Vagrant to automatically configure a Ubuntu VM from scratch and bootstrap it with [SaltStack](http://docs.saltstack.com/) to install the SciPy stack with a mix of Ubuntu packages and virtualenvs.

-To use install:
+To get started install:

 - [Virtualbox](https://www.virtualbox.org/) (Virtual Machine runner)
 - [Vagrant](http://www.vagrantup.com/) (Command-line tool to control VMs)